2017 Annual Letter

 Supporting seniors to live independently:

 A $25,000 grant to Presbyterian Homes Foundation supported the third phase of renovations for Central Towers, a 197-unit, low-income senior housing community in downtown Saint Paul.
-With previous renovations made to replace water systems, elevators and essential upgrades to apartments, this third phase remodeled multi-purpose community and dining spaces, a commercial kitchen and other areas accessed by residents to ensure continued quality of life at Central Towers.
+Previous renovations were made to replace water systems, elevators and essential upgrades to apartments.
+This third phase remodeled multi-purpose community and dining spaces, a commercial kitchen and other areas accessed by residents to ensure continued quality of life at Central Towers.

 A $14,603 grant to Wright County Action assisted with the launch of the Mobile Food Shelf pilot project.
 The Mobile Food Shelf uses volunteer drivers to deliver fresh and nonperishable food items to seniors living independently but who may have little or no access to transportation needed to get to a food shelf themselves.